demisto/content/Packs/Zendesk/Integrations/Zendeskv2/README.md

 Newly fetched incidents will be mirrored in the chosen direction.
 However, this selection does not affect existing incidents.

-**Important Notes:**
+**Important Note:**
-- To ensure the mirroring works as expected, mappers are required, both for incoming and outgoing, to map the expected fields in Cortex XSOAR and Zendesk v2.
+To ensure the mirroring works as expected, mappers are required, both for incoming and outgoing, to map the expected fields in Cortex XSOAR and Zendesk v2.
-- Mirroring of comments is currently not supported.